rsareth/vim-config/README.md

 Install from the script
 =======================
-Just launch the install.sh to use all these preferences.
+Just launch the install.sh to use all these preferences and install all these plugin.

 Credits
 =======